 In 1879, Thomas Edison had a light bulb moment – literally.
 He invented a working light bulb.
 It was a major disruption to a world that was used to expensive and dirty oil lamps.
-Only the rich could afford to stay up late at night burning the mid night oil.
-The world was on the blink of a revolution.
+Only the rich could afford to stay up late at night burning the midnight oil.
+The world was on the brink of a revolution.

 To make the invention work, several things needed to be done.
 One of them was a method of electrical production and distribution.
 In 1882, Edison switched on the first power station that would produce electricity and distribute it to neighboring factories.
 This was the beginning of the long journey towards commercializing electricity and a lot of work went into inventing and designing the infrastructure that would make that a success.

-Transmission over long distance was a problem until a Swedish Engineer Jonas Wenström came up with a solution that was in form of Three Phase AC current.
-This allowed for industries to be build away from Power generation sites, such as rivers.
+Transmission over long distances was a problem until Swedish Engineer Jonas Wenström came up with a solution that was in the form of a 3-phase AC current.
+This allowed for industries to be built away from Power generation sites, such as rivers.
 Prior to that, electricity needed to be produced near where it would be consumed and this would involve playing about with the location of the consumers (industries), or the power plants.
 Today, electricity can be transported over thousands of miles with minimal losses.

-As electricity became a popular source of energy, one area that had a slow application was in the home appliances.
+As electricity became a popular source of energy, one area that had a slow application was home appliances.

 The Start of Home Appliances